 - Getting on with the design for the first time is very rare.
 So, one should always be prepared to iterate on the designs multiple times.

 The innovations in healthcare mainly focus on the majority population.
-One should never neglect the perspective of minority population while designing a healthcare product.
+One should never neglect the perspective of the minority population while designing a healthcare product.
 Here are two instances –

 Patient care: Understanding the patient’s pain, concerns, fears, etc. will help designers/stakeholders understand how the upcoming design can be developed in a way so that it can help the patients.

 Clinical experience: Generally, we witness the patients waiting outside the emergency room and experiencing the pain of waiting for their turn to come.
-While designing, one should brainstorm on the better ways of managing the doctors’ schedules so as to reduce the wait period.
+While designing, one should brainstorm on the better ways of managing the doctors’ schedules so as to reduce the waiting period.

 It has been noticed once too often that digital health solutions of today are helpful solely to either the caregiver or the receiver, but not both.
 This is probably the reason why even the latest, most state-of-art tech solutions in the healthcare sphere leave much to be desired in terms of fulfilling user needs.
 The greatest challenge for UX designers operating in the healthcare sector would be to create digital solutions that attain the golden mean in terms of befitting user needs on both sides, that of the medical supervisors and the patients.